pcurt/mapio-docs/docs/source/index.rst

 This product has been developed in eco-friendly way :

 * All the source code is open source
-* Hardware is documented to be reparable
+* Hardware is documented to be repairable
 * The product is evolutive and multi functions (see the product description page).

 Contents